 Though we do not provide flyfishing gear, saltwater flyfishing is gaining in popularity and some of our guests have had a lot of fun using their personal saltwater flyfishing gear on lingcod, bass, and salmon.

 Accommodations: Most of our rooms are set up for two people with private bath.
-We have kept our lodge small and personal with space for 24 guests at a time.
+We have kept our lodging small and personal.
 All guest have access to common windowed sitting areas which look out over Resurrection Bay (we are right on the beach).
 We have a gas grill on our large deck so that you can enjoy some of your catch while it is still hours fresh.

 Standard Fishing PackagesPackages include the following:All fishing gear for fishing aboard including tackle, bait, and lures; U.S. Coast Guard licensed guide; cleaning, minimum of 6 hours on the water each day with no additional charge for extra hours.